ethereum/ethereum-org/views/content/dao.md

 Instead, copy the code displayed on the "data" field and save it to a text file or notepad.
 Cancel the transaction.
 You'll also need the address of the contract you'll be calling for that operation, in this case the token contract.
 You can find it on the *Contracts* tab: save that somewhere too.

-Now go back to your DAO contract and add a new proposal.
-In the **beneficiary** field, add the address of the token contract , leave **ether amount** as 0, a good description to the **Job description** and finally add the data code you've saved to the **transaction bytecode**.

 Now go back to the democracy contract and create a new proposal with these parameters:

 *   As the **beneficiary**, put the address of your token (pay attention if it's the same icon)